esi0077/catalog_with_database/README.md

 use this command to connect to your server
 ```
 ssh username@ip
-Note : Replace username with your PI user
+Note : Replace username with your PI user and ip with pi ip
 ```

 For finding IP adress you can use this commend